jhyang13/ML_in_material_science/README.md

 # ML_in_material_science

-Python code related to machine learning (ML) in materials science
+Python code related to machine learning (ML) in material science